 Honey

-Make sure you use edible, culinary lavender only.
+Make sure you use edible, culinary lavender only for this simple lavender syrup.
 You can get it at most specialist food retailers.

 Highly-fragrant English lavender, also known as Lavandula angustifolia, is best.
 Hidcote or Munstead are suitable varieties.